gwlucastrig/gridfour/README.md

 The first module created for the Gridfour Software Project is the G93 grid-based data compression and file management module.
 The algorithms used in G93 have been around for a long time.
-They were originally developed for a project named Gem93 that was completed in 1993.
+They were originally developed for a project named Gem93 that was completed in 1993 (we've named G93" in its honor).
 Gem93 included data compression inspired by the work of Kidner and Smith (1991).

 Of course, the state of the art has advanced quite a bit since 1993.
 And although the Gridfour is based on old ideas, we hope that our G93 library will provide